Moissanite Ring vs Diamond Ring Cost

 Lab-Created Production

-Moissanite is grown in controlled labs, reducing rarity and supply costs.
+- Moissanite is grown in controlled labs, reducing rarity and cost

 Lower Market Demand